docker/docs/content/guides/docker-concepts/getting-started/whats-next.md

 building-images:
 - title: Understanding image layers
-  description: Learn about the layers of container image.
+  description: Learn about the layers of container images.
   link: /guides/docker-concepts/building-images/understanding-image-layers/
 - title: Writing a Dockerfile
   description: Learn how to create image using Dockerfile.